Dhruv031003/book-finder/README.md

 - This is a book finder app made to search books from the OpenLibrary API

+- How to install??
+    -   clone the repo locally on your system and open terminal
+    -   make sure you are in the app folder
+    -   write command
+          - npm i
+    - now run the app using
+        - npm run dev

 - We can find book using the Book Name, Author Name or the ISBN code of the book

 - How to use